ClaudioCeppi83/photo_gallery_linux/README.md

 1.  **Choose Directory**: Click the "Choose Directory" button to select a directory containing images.
     *   **Note**: If no images are found in the selected directory, or if an image cannot be loaded, a "No image available" message will be displayed in the viewing area.

+2.  **Thumbnail Strip**: Select any image directly by clicking its thumbnail in the strip at the bottom of the window.
+The currently selected image is highlighted.

-2.  **Navigate Images**: Use the "Next" and "Previous" buttons to navigate through the images.
+3.  **Navigate Images**: Use the "Next" and "Previous" buttons to navigate through the images sequentially.

-3.  **Zoom Images**: Use the "Zoom In" and "Zoom Out" buttons to adjust the image view.
+4.  **Zoom Images**: Use the "Zoom In" and "Zoom Out" buttons to adjust the image view.

 ## Code Structure

-- **`gallery.h`**: Header file containing the `AppState` structure definition and function prototypes for core gallery logic.
+* **`gallery.h`**: Header file containing the `AppState` structure definition and function prototypes for core gallery logic.
-- **`gallery.c`**: Source file containing the main logic for loading images, navigation, and directory selection.
+* **`gallery.c`**: Source file containing the main logic for loading images, navigation, directory selection, and thumbnail strip management.
+Includes robust callback handling for navigation and thumbnail selection.
-- **`interface.h`**: Header file for the user interface components and related function prototypes.
+* **`interface.h`**: Header file for the user interface components and related function prototypes.
-- **`interface.c`**: Source file for handling user interface interactions, including image drawing and zoom functionality.
+* **`interface.c`**: Source file for handling user interface interactions, including image drawing and zoom functionality.
-- **`main.c`**: Main entry point of the application, responsible for initializing GTK, setting up the `AppState`, and connecting signals.
+* **`main.c`**: Main entry point of the application, responsible for initializing GTK, setting up the `AppState`, and connecting signals.
-- **`Makefile`**: Makefile for compiling the program.
+* **`Makefile`**: Makefile for compiling the program.

 ## Known Issues

-- **Resolved**: The critical issue causing the application to crash upon selecting a directory has been fixed.
+* **Resolved**: The critical issue causing the application to crash upon selecting a directory and segmentation faults during navigation/thumbnail selection have been fixed by robust pointer management and callback design.
-- Initial scanning of very large directories might still cause a brief delay, although the UI remains responsive due to asynchronous processing.
+* Initial scanning of very large directories might still cause a brief delay, although the UI remains responsive due to asynchronous processing.

 ## Future Work

 - Implement a directory tree view for easier navigation.

 ## Changelog

+### v0.2.5-alpha (2025-09-08)

+- **Features:**
+    - Added a modern horizontal thumbnail strip at the bottom of the window for direct image selection.
+    - Thumbnails are highlighted to indicate the currently selected image.
+- **Improvements:**
+    - Navigation and thumbnail selection callbacks now use a dedicated struct for safe access to application state, preventing segmentation faults.
+    - Improved user experience and UI/UX consistency with GNOME/Ubuntu guidelines.
+- **Bug Fixes:**
+    - Fixed segmentation fault when clicking thumbnails or navigating images due to unsafe pointer access.

 ### v0.2.4-alpha (2025-09-08)